A Look Back at “Patchwork: A Chronicle of Alabama in the New South,” part one

 To see some of the images from that trip into the Black Belt, scroll down.

-Coming next: Part two, containing a retrospective of the latter months of 2009.
+Coming next: Part two, containing a retrospective of the early months of 2010.